-- a.
-For identification purposes the top right hand corner of the practice target should be cut off. - b.
+a.
+For identification purposes the top right hand corner of the practice target should be cut off.

+b.
 The Target Steward collects the completed targets from the frames and hands them to the Scorers for scoring.
-They must not be shown to any competitor, team official or spectator until they have been officially scored. - C. The target mechanism is to be operated normally by the Firing Point Steward.
-For manually operated or fixed targets where a stop watch is required, or where the number of competitors dictates, the Firing Point Steward may have an assistant acting as a target operator and additional safety official on the firing point. - d.
+They must not be shown to any competitor, team official or spectator until they have been officially scored.

+c.
+The target mechanism is to be operated normally by the Range Conducting Officer.
+For manually operated or fixed targets where a stop watch is required, or where the number of competitors dictates, the Range Conducting Officer may have an assistant acting as a target operator and additional safety official on the firing point.

+d.
 Competitors or their loaders/helpers may be allowed to put up their own competition targets and to take down their practice ones.
-The competition targets should be handed immediately to the Firing Point Steward or other nominated official. - e.
+The competition targets should be handed immediately to the Range Conducting Officer or other nominated official.

 Appeals on scores by competitors or the team trainers must be settled under supervision of the Chief Steward as soon as possible.
 Competitors' representatives should only be allowed to remove competition targets from the distribution point once all scores are final and all appeals have been adjudicated.